Beginner level

 The most sustainable organic weed control strategy focuses on creating conditions that allow your grass to naturally outcompete weeds.
 This approach requires consistency and patience but delivers long-lasting results.

 Start with your mowing regime, as this has a profound impact on both grass health and weed establishment.
-Set your mower blades higher than you might expect—cutting grass too short weakens it and creates opportunities for low-growing weeds to establish.
-Most UK lawn grasses perform best when cut to around 2.5-4 centimetres, though this varies by grass type and season.
+Set your mower blades higher than you might expect, as cutting grass too short weakens it and creates opportunities for low-growing weeds to establish.
+Most UK lawn grasses perform best when cut to around 2.5 to 4 centimetres, though this varies by grass type and season.

 A plug in lawn mower

 Regular overseeding of thin or bare areas is crucial for maintaining dense turf coverage.
 Choose grass seed varieties appropriate for your soil type and the amount of shade your lawn receives.
 Overseed in spring or autumn when conditions favour germination and establishment.
-This fast-growing lawn seed is a great choice, and I've used it to germinate at a rapid rate on newly weeded lawns!
+This fast-growing lawn seed is a great choice, and I’ve used it to germinate rapidly on newly weeded lawns!

 Sowing grass seed on a lawn